standimitrovv/Weather-app-react/README.md

 # README

 Hey there, this is a quick weather app project, built in 4 hours with React, Tailwind CSS and a bit of MUI.
 Just wanted to practice Tailwind.
+Fully responsive.

 ## How to run it?